 Before deciding which underfloor heating system to use, get your chosen conservatory installer to do a heat loss calculation for you.
 This is essential, as it will tell you whether your chosen product will be able to sufficiently heat the space it is intended for.

-Your Edwardian conservatory ideas will need to exclude carpet if you’ve decided that underfloor heating is the best way forward.
+Your Edwardian conservatory prices will need to exclude carpet if you’ve decided that underfloor heating is the best way forward.
 That’s because it will prevent heat from rising.
 You should look at tiling options instead – natural stone or ceramic tiles are durable and are ideal places to start your investigations.

 Finally, you’ll need to decide whether to use an electric or water underfloor heating system.
 Wet is arguably more efficient but pricey – and it’s hard to get to the pipes if there is technical problem.
 Electric is simple to install (there’s no pipework) but is much more expensive to run than the wet system.

 Put bluntly, the type of roof you choose for your Edwardian conservatory can make or break the design.
 It’s therefore important to think about this aspect of the design process very carefully.
+Not only that, roofs can have a big effect on your Edwardian conservatory prices.

 Glass conservatory roofs are a step-up from polycarbonate.
 They are thermally efficient and sometimes even self-cleaning.
 But you’ll need to invest in tinted glass to keep out unwanted glare.